What is a Safeguarding Assessment Strategy?

 • Enhance Effectiveness: Continuously improve by learning from successes and areas needing improvement.

-A safeguarding assessment strategy is a crucial framework in health and social care, designed to identify, evaluate, and mitigate risks to vulnerable individuals.
+A safeguarding assessment strategy is an essential framework in health and social care, designed to identify, evaluate, and mitigate risks to vulnerable individuals.
 Its success depends on multi-agency collaboration, the use of risk assessment tools, a person-centred approach, clear referral pathways, and ongoing training and awareness.
 Despite challenges, continuous improvement and adaptation ensure that safeguarding strategies remain effective and responsive to the needs of those at risk.
-By prioritising safeguarding, health and social care providers play a vital role in protecting individuals and promoting their well-being.
+By prioritising safeguarding, health and social care providers play an essential role in protecting individuals and promoting their well-being.

 Click on a star to rate it!